Learn how to use information interconnectedness to integrate, interpret and ultimately make sense of data.

-But as we can see on our global tour, it’s not only ‘data nerds’ that have realized that there are benefits in breaking down the data silos and working toward data integration, content interlinking, and increasingly personalized app, album, and artist recommendations.
+But as we’ve seen during our tour, not only ‘data nerds’ have realized the benefits of breaking down data silos and working toward data integration, content interlinking and increasingly personalized apps, albums and artist recommendations.

-Another music service that uses MusicBrainz’s datasets is Last.fm: it recommends and connects people based on music preferences.
-It integrates data, including metadata from MusicBrainz, to show users the listening trends and habits of other Last.fm users.
+Another music service that uses MusicBrainz’s datasets is Last.fm.
+It recommends and connects people based on music preferences.
+It also integrates data, including metadata from MusicBrainz, to show users the listening trends and habits of other Last.fm users.

-Australia-developed Whatslively app, one of MusicBrainz’s supporters, constantly scans the music that users listen to on their phones or their favorite streaming apps to alert them to concerts in their area from artists they have listened to, danced to, or headbanged to.
-The app integrates music and artist data with social media to allow friends with similar music tastes to exchange fast information about what gig they’d love to attend together.
+Australia-developed Whatslively app, one of MusicBrainz’s supporters, constantly scans the music that users listen to on their phones or their favorite streaming apps to alert them to concerts in their area.
+The app integrates music and artist data with social media to allow friends with similar music tastes to quickly exchange information about what gig they’d like to attend together.

-And users, especially the huge millennial group of customers, appreciate the easy one-click apps to all favorite artist album releases or gigs info.
+And users, especially the huge millennial group of customers, appreciate the easy one-click apps to all favorite artist, album releases or gigs info.
 This makes the providers of integrated data and services the preferred one-stop shop for music fans.
-The customers are ultimately rewarding those services with shares, tweets, and pins for a higher brand exposure, as well as with higher free streaming and higher paid streaming subscriptions.
+Not surprisingly, customers are rewarding these services with shares, tweets and pins for a higher brand exposure.
+And, ultimately, with more treaming subscriptions.